 Research tells us that the two biggest deal breakers in long term relationships are fights about money and Kids – which is synonymous during the Christmas season of perpetual love.
 So let’s set the record straight, this can be a rough patch for even the most committed of couples.

-In order to better snow plow the month of December it is vital for men and women to get the ground rules laid out by Thanksgiving to assure the nice stays in your relationship and the naughty is left at the door step of some other house.
+In order to better snow plow through the month of December it is vital for men and women to get the ground rules laid out before Thanksgiving to assure the nice stays in your relationship and the naughty is left at the door step of some other house.